Hyperspectral Smoke Segmentation via Mixture of Prototypes: Hyperspectral Smoke Segmentation Dataset (HSSDataset)

 \section{Hyperspectral Smoke Segmentation Dataset (HSSDataset)}

-This section provides an overview of our dataset construction process, beginning with the hyperspectral camera system specifications and data collection methodology (Sec.~\ref{sec:dataset_camera}).
+This section provides an overview of our dataset construction process, beginning with the hyperspectral imaging background (Sec.~\ref{sec:hsi_background}), followed by the hyperspectral camera system specifications and data collection methodology (Sec.~\ref{sec:dataset_camera}).
 We then detail our annotation protocol and quality control measures (Sec.~\ref{sec:dataset_annotation}).
 Finally, we present the multispectral dataset extension for MoP validation (Sec.~\ref{sec:mssdataset}).
-Both the HSSDataset and MSSDataset are publicly available on Hugging Face\footnote{\revision{Dataset: \url{https://huggingface.co/datasets/LujianYao/HSSDataset}}}.
+Both the HSSDataset and MSSDataset are publicly available on Hugging Face\footnote{Dataset: \url{https://huggingface.co/datasets/LujianYao/HSSDataset}}.